AlisAquilae/Academia/content/Notes/Literature Notes/River Flow/Reader RF-Chapter 1-Hydrostatic Basics.md

 - Meteorology: Atmospheric pressure, a form of hydrostatic pressure in gases, helps explain weather patterns, storm systems, and altitude-based variations in climate
 - Oceanography: In the study of the ocean, hydrostatic pressure helps explain the distribution of marine life, the structure of ocean currents, and the behavious of submersible vehicles
 - Measuring pressure in flowing water: In this chapter, we treat hydrostatic pressure (i.e. no-flow conditions), but it also has applications in cases of flowing water.

+---
+# 1.4 Hydrostatic forces
+From the previous sections, we know how to calculate pressure.
+Pressure itself is *not* a force (it's a force divided by an area).
+However, on every object below the water surface, a force is exerted caused by the pressure within the water.
+This chapter discusses how to calculate this pressure force for some specific objects, which can be used for bridge pillars, boats, sand grains and valves.
+Here, these objects will be generalised to surfaces

+[[Hydrostatic Force]] is defined as the total force exerted by a stationary fluid on a surface in contact with the fluid.
+This force arises from the hydrostatic pressure acting over an area of the surface.
+Since pressure increases with depth, the hydrostatic force on a surace varies with its orientation and depth within the fluid.

+The hydrostatic force $F$ acting on a surface submerged in a fluid can be expressed as

+$$
+F = P \times A \tag{1.6}
+$$

+Replacing $P$ with our formula found in Eq.
+1.2, we reach

+$$
+\begin{aligned}
+F &= P \cdot A \\
+&= \rho \cdot g \cdot h \cdot A
+\end{aligned} \tag{1.7}
+$$

+where
+- $F$ is the total force of the base in Newtons
+- $P$ is the pressure at depth in pascals
+- $A$ is the area of the base (in square meters)
+- $\rho$ is the density of the fluid
+- $g$ is the gravitational acceleration
+- $h$ is the height of the fluid column

+Even though container $C$ might hold a much larger volume of water than containers $A$ or $B$, the pressure at the bottom depends only on the height of the water column.
+Therefore, the force on the base will be the same for all three containers, assuming they have the same base area and fluid height.

+Knowing the pressure gives only the magnitude of the force perpendicular to a surface per unit area of the surface.

+## 1.4.1 Pressure forces on flat vertical rectangular surfaces
+In this section we will show how to calculate the total pressure force on a vertical rectangular surface.
+Figure 1.7 illustrates this problem and we will use the notations of this figure.
+The direction orthogonal to the surface is horizontal, and so is the direction of the pressure force.
+It is therefore sufficient to calculate the magnitude of the pressure force.

+>[!Missing]
+>Insert Figure 1.7

+Such a surface can be thought of as an aggregate